osmberlin/strassenraumkarte-neukoelln/_posts/2021-12-13-evaluate-tradeoffs-in-data-quality-vs-mapping-details.md

 | Step 1b: Add \`parking:lane\`data <50m           | 950 cars              | x2% difference to baseline | Step adds x3% precision          |
 | Step 2: Add driveways and remove cuttof          | 900 cars              | x4% difference to baseline | Step adds x5% precision          |
 | …                                                |                       |                            |                                  |

-{: .border-1 }
+{: class='border-b' }

+**About Step 1a and 1b:** It would be ideal to split the mapping of Step 1 during analysis to get an even better idea about the error rate of roughly mapped areas.

+**Report step 1.a:** Add attributes that describe the direction of parking (or no parking) for a whole street (crossing to crossing / start to end).

-This can be done by using a tool like https://zlant.github.io/parking-lanes/#17/52.47906/13.42876 or by adding the tags manually using the iD Editor on osm.org or JOSM.
-(Sidenote: Building an easy to use editor will be a key effort in scaling this process.)
+This can be done by using a tool like [zlant.github.io/parking-lanes/](https://zlant.github.io/parking-lanes/#17/52.47906/13.42876) or by adding the tags manually using the iD Editor on osm.org or JOSM.
+(Side note: Building an easy to use editor will be a key effort in scaling this process.)

 We only cut a road where an obvious change in the direction of parking >50m happens.